 Living and working on the river is unlike anything I have ever seen on shore.
-I had questioned a couple of guys about towboating before I ever took the job, but I honestly didn't know what to expect once on the the boat.
-The idea of most people is that boat crews kick back, push barges around, and get paid.
-But the truth of the matter is is that the average person has no clue what all goes on on a boat.
+I had questioned a couple of guys about towboating before I ever took the job, but I honestly didn't know what to expect once on the boat.
+The idea most people have is that boat crews kick back, push barges around, and get paid.
+But the truth of the matter is that the average person has no clue what all goes on on a boat.

 There is no way to describe everything that needs to be said about living on a boat, but here you will get a good idea of what a deckhand does on a daily basis.
 I say daily because your stay on the boat is a 24/7 job.
 Only those with experience on a ship will understand this next statement: On a ship...you live your job.
 Let's begin with the boats themselves and go from there.

 Towboats, or line boats, are boats specifically designed to push barges up and down a river or waterway and are not to be confused with the smaller fleet/tug boats.
 These inland waterway vessels normally have a crew of between 8 and 10 people.
 This depends largely on the waterway a particular boat works but also on the size of the ship.